Sabre Dance: In sports

 The piece has also been used prominently in sports.
-The National Hockey League (NHL) team Buffalo Sabres have used the piece as a theme song since the team was established in 1970.
+The National Hockey League (NHL) team Buffalo Sabres have used the piece as a intro/skate-in song since the team was established in 1970.
 Sportswriter Bob Ryan found it to be "the greatest piece of intro music in sport."
-After a hiatus, "Sabre Dance" was again made their theme song in 2011, specifically using Vanessa-Mae's version.
+After a hiatus, "Sabre Dance" was officially brought back in 2011, specifically using Vanessa-Mae's version.

 "Sabre Dance" has been a recurring choice for figure skating programs, performed by competitors from numerous countries in both national and international events.
 Among the most prominent skaters who have performed to the piece are Toller Cranston, Scott Hamilton, Michelle Kwan, Johnny Weir, and Evgeni Plushenko.
-The piece has also been used in women-only sports synchronized swimming and rhythmic gymnastics.
+The piece has also been used in women's-only synchronized swimming and rhythmic gymnastics.

 A snippet of "Sabre Dance" was featured in the 2014 Winter Olympics opening ceremony held in Fisht Olympic Stadium, Sochi, Russia, on February 7.
 Between 2010 and 2013, "Sabre Dance" was played at Donbas Arena, the venue of the Ukrainian football club Shakhtar in Donetsk, whenever the Armenian player Henrikh Mkhitaryan scored a goal.